 Wedding Pilaf Rice

-In Crete, Greek rice pilaf is known as wedding rice pilaf or bride's rice pilaf because of the tradition of serving it at weddings.
-It is a recipe of Persian origin that, following the customs of the Peloponnese, the Cretan bride-to-be served to her family and friends before the wedding.
-Does the name ring a bell?
-If so, you've probably seen the Japanese series Dragon Ball, as the dish takes its name from one of the anime's villains, Pilaf.
-To make it, long-grain white rice is sautéed in melted butter with sugar and a pinch of salt.
-Then boil the rice and add sultanas and toasted almond slices.
-Finally, add a dash of honey and sprinkle with cinnamon powder and chopped fresh parsley.
+In Crete, Greek rice pilaf is known as wedding pilaf or bridal pilaf because of the tradition of serving it at wedding celebrations.
+Originally of Persian origin, the dish became part of Cretan culinary traditions, where, following customs from the Peloponnese, it was often prepared by the bride-to-be and shared with family and friends before the wedding.
+Does the name sound familiar?
+If so, it may be because of the Japanese anime series Dragon Ball, which features a villain named Pilaf.
+To prepare the dish, long-grain white rice is sautéed in melted butter with sugar and a pinch of salt.
+The rice is then cooked and combined with raisins and toasted sliced almonds.
+Finally, a drizzle of honey is added, and the dish is finished with a sprinkle of ground cinnamon and freshly chopped parsley.

 Sfakiani Pie

-And to finish off the typical dishes in this Crete travel guide, something sweet: Sfakiani pie or Sfakiani pita (which, as you may have guessed, has nothing to do with a normal pie) comes from the Cretan town of Sfakia.
-It resembles a pancake and combines sweet and savoury flavours, characteristic of the island's cuisine.
-It is made by frying a pita bread filled with mizithra cheese in olive oil.
-While still very hot, it is drizzled with thyme honey and, optionally, sesame seeds are also added.
+To round out this selection of traditional dishes in our Crete travel guide, here’s something sweet: Sfakiani pie, or Sfakiani pita, which, despite its name, bears little resemblance to a typical pie.
+Originating from the Cretan town of Sfakia, it is more similar to a thin pancake and perfectly reflects the island’s love of combining sweet and savory flavors.
+It is prepared by frying pita dough filled with mizithra cheese in olive oil.
+While still warm, it is drizzled with thyme honey and, in some cases, sprinkled with sesame seeds.
 Crete is home to more than 1,700 plant species, 159 of which are endemic.
-For this reason, honey is widely used in its cuisine, as well as the herbs that give it its properties, such as thyme, rosemary, sage, marjoram, mint, cumin and fennel.
+This extraordinary biodiversity explains the prominent role of honey in the island’s cuisine, along with the aromatic herbs that contribute to its distinctive flavor, including thyme, rosemary, sage, marjoram, mint, cumin, and fennel.

 a close up of a sandy beach